sensu-plugins/sensu-plugins-kubernetes/README.md

 For example, using a username and a token, or a token and a token file, will produce an error.

 If the 'user' authentication method is used, a password must also be provided.

+The kubeconfig options enable the usage of a kubeconfig file, which is a yaml file which defines the authentication and TLS config.
+More information about kubeconfig files can be found in the [Kubernetes Docs](https://kubernetes.io/docs/tasks/access-application-cluster/authenticate-across-clusters-kubeconfig/)